 - Failure to progress: This is generally described as labor that has continued for more than 20 hours with little dilation (or dilation between 1 and 2 cm an hour).
 Many women will never reach full dilation and an emergency C-section will be planned.
 However, if a vaginal delivery is achieved, the newborn is at significantly increased chance of being in distress and requiring resuscitation.

 - Nuchal cord: This describes a process by which the umbilical cord becomes wrapped around the neonate’s neck.
 They are reasonably common and most will spontaneously resolve before the delivery.
 However, this can have significant mortality and morbidity and is a significant risk factor for infant resuscitation on birth.

-Meconium: This is the infant’s first stool.
+Meconium stained liquor: meconium is the infant’s first stool.
 It is often described as “green and tenacious”.
 Staining of liquor with meconium indicates that an infant has passed meconium in the womb and is typically in distress and, as such, the probability they will require resuscitation on birth is significantly increased.
 Meconium is usually picked up during vaginal examination every 4 hours.
 In a healthy neonate, it is passed after labor.

 - Chorioamnionitis: This is an inflammation of the fetal membranes (the amnion and the chorion) which can be due to an infection.
 This infection is usually bacterial in nature.
 In women with a prolonged labor, the risk increases significantly and is one reason long labors are not advised.

 - Placental abruption/previa: placenta previa is abnormal position of the implantation site of the placenta which typically represents a placenta inserted lower down in the uterus, and possibly partially or fully covering the cervix.
 In some placenta previa, a vaginal delivery is, in fact, possible but the risk of newborn resuscitation is increased.
 In many, an emergency C-section may have to be performed.
 Rupture of the placenta denies the infant the only source of nourishment and thus the newborn is likely to be in distress hence necessitating resuscitation.

 Development of the chambers of the heart during pregnancy